RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 >>> my_dev = sb.launch("rh.SigGen")
 ```

-The `execparams` or `property` kind properties for a component may be overridden by command line at launch time by passing a Python dictionary of parameter names and values to the keyword argument `execparams`:
+The `property` kind property for a component may be overridden by command line at launch time by passing a Python dictionary of parameter names and values to the keyword argument `execparams`:

 ```py
 >>> my_comp = sb.launch("MyComponent", execparams={"EXECPARAM_1": "value"})
 ```

-In the case of components and devices, after the process is launched and the component is initialized, the component’s `configure` and `property` kind properties are set to their default values as listed in the PRF file.
-The default values for this initial calls to `configure()` and `initializeProperties()` may be overridden by passing a Python dictionary of property names and values to the keyword argument `configure`:
+In the case of components and devices, after the process is launched and the component is initialized, the component’s `property` kind properties are set to their default values as listed in the PRF file.
+The default values for this initial call to `initializeProperties()` may be overridden by passing a Python dictionary of property names and values to the keyword argument `configure`:

 ```py
 >>> siggen = sb.launch("rh.SigGen", configure={"sample_rate":100e3,
 ...                                         "frequency":22e3,
 ...                                         "shape":"square"})
 ```

+{{% notice note %}}
+The execparams property is deprecated, but may be in use by legacy systems.
+See the documentation for pre-REDHAWK 2.0 releases for details about its use.
+The execparams property has been superseded by the use of the property kind property with command line enabled.
+{{% /notice %}}

 By default, the Sandbox selects the first component implementation whose entry point exists on the file system.
 A particular implementation may be specified by passing the implementation ID to the `impl` argument: